The reality is that many people do not know how to choose good olive oil. The good news is that Marqt.no is on a mission to change that.

 We hope to educate people on making the right decisions when buying the olive oil that will be good for their taste buds, health, environment, and the olive oil industry.
 Better education of consumers on olive oils will help the sector most and solve fraudulent olive oils issues.

 If interested in olive oil news and learning more besides reading our articles, we recommend following the Olive Oil Times.

-Photo: Our producer Giorgio Clai from Istria (the world's best olive producing region according to Flos Olei) produces award-winning organic extra virgin olive oil Terrebianche.
+Photo: Olive oil producer Giorgio Clai from Istria, the world's best olive producing region according to Flos Olei, is producing an award-winning organic extra virgin olive oil Terrebianche.

 - D. Putier, How Packaging Influences Olive Oil Quality, 2014